felicio-almd/to-do-list/README.md

 # IT WILL ONLY BE STARTED IF THE COMPOSER IS INSTALLED
 # REQUIRED MYSQL OPEN AND STARTED WITH APACHE IN XAMPP
+# NEED TO CHANGE .env TO EACH DB

 # Install dependencies
 $ php artisan migrate:fresh